 I had hoped to be able to at least attend a few swimming events but they lost their access to the facility they’d been using and they hadn’t been able to secure another.
 They thought they’d found one but the cost of the required insurance was prohibitive.

 At public events such as the World Naked Bike Ride, there are no restrictions on photography or on how those images can by used.
-I’ve participated in a naturist club sponsored nude hikes where nearly everyone had a camera and took pictures.
+I’ve participated in nude hikes sponsored by a naturist club where nearly everyone had a camera and took pictures.
 No one had a problem with it.
 We just need to respect our fellow naturists.

 I don’t hold anything against the club for their “no camera” policy.
 I know that they’re acting in the interest of their members.
 Still, it seems to be a pervasive attitude among nudist and naturist organizations.
 If we don’t adapt to change, our days are numbered.